-It is well known that HSE advises all warehouses have a SEMA approved racking inspection at least once a year, but why is this?
+It is well known that HSE advises all warehouses have a racking inspection by a SEMA Approved inspector at least once a year, but why is this?
 There may be other health and safety organisation out there, but here are five reasons why SEMA is the number one when it comes to racking inspections.

 1) SEMA’s philosophy is about safety perfection

 When Matt Grierson became the president of SEMA, he said that “the safety job’s not done until the industry becomes a zero-accident place to work”.
 This uncompromising attitude towards achieving the highest safety standards is the cornerstone of SEMA’s philosophy.
 However, SEMA don’t just talk about safety; they make it happen…